Finding the staff you need to run your business isn't easy.

 If you find that you're losing a high proportion of candidates throughout the recruitment process, it could be that your candidate experience is to blame.

-Today, we look at how to address this problem in x easy steps.
+Today, we look at how to address this problem.

 But first: why bother?